 Dr Sean Kennedy BSc(Hons) Phd

-After completing sixth year at Newbattle High School in 1999, Sean began his studies in biochemistry at the University of Stirling.
+After completing sixth year at Newbattle Community High School in 1999, Sean began his studies in biochemistry at the University of Stirling.
 Sean graduated in 2003 and completed a post-graduate doctorate in 'The physiological and biochemical effects of dietary functional fatty acids in farmed fish' in 2007.
 Sean has published articles in peer reviewed international journals and is recognised as an expert in his chosen field of aquatic lipid biochemistry.
 In 2007, Sean joined Charles River Laboratories, a global pharmaceutical research and development company, as a trainee study director and became a fully qualified study director in 2008.
-Sean married his partner in 2008, Laura Grieve (also formerly of Newbattle High School and now a practicing nurse) and they live together in Dalkeith.
+Sean married his partner in 2008, Laura Grieve (also formerly of Newbattle Community High School and now a practicing nurse) and they live together in Dalkeith.
 Laura is due to give birth to their first child in the middle of 2009.
 Aside from his family life, Sean also enjoys weight training, playing guitar, computer gaming, cooking and reading.

 Tracy Law (now Tracy Weighland)